lekhajee/reveal.js/Speaker Notes.md

 # Lekha: mimic as a repository of known error conditions #

 Anyone testing a product, will run into unexpected errors.
 Thats why we test!
-But we dont know what we dont know.
-However, we need to be able handle such scenarios within our application code and test them consistently.
+But we dont know what we dont know, and cant be prepared for this ahead of time right!

-As we were running integration tests for autoscale with compute, we began to see some failures due to a server going into an error state.
-We now had to have a way to deal with it and test it consistently.
-Then we found out that the servers could remain in building state for a long time, even up to an hour or more.
-Autoscale could not possibly have a server provisioning for an hour.
-Similarly, as we went on with this process we found many such error conditions, that we began to handle within our code, making it more robust.
+When we were running the autoscale tests against Compute, we began to see some one-off errors.
+Like, when provisioning a server, the test expected a server to go into a building state for some time before it is active, __but__ it would remain in building state for over an hour or even would sometimes go into an error state.

+Autoscale had to handle such scenarios gracefully and the code was changed to do so.
+And Mimic provided for a way to tests this consistently.

+However, like I said, we dont know what we dont know.
+We were not anticipating any other such errors.
+But, there were more!
+And this was slow process for us to uncover such errors as we tested against the real systems.
+And we continued to add them to Mimic.

-Now, Wont it be great if not every system that used compute as a dependency had to go through this same cycle and have to find all the possible error conditions in a system by experience and have to deal with them at the pace that they occur.
+Now, Wont it be great if not every person writing an application that used compute as a dependency had to go through this same cycle and have to find all the possible error conditions in a system by experience and have to deal with them at the pace that they occur.

 What if we had a repository of all such known errors, that everyone contributes to.
-So the next person using the plugin can use the existing ones, and ensure there application behaves consistently irrespective of the errors, or add any new ones to it.
+So the next person using the plugin can use the existing ones, and ensure there application behaves consistently irrespective of the errors, and be able add any new ones to it.

 Mimic is just that, a repository of all known responses including the error responses.